A relaxed icebreaker game for junior youth and small groups

 This is an excellent ice breaker activity in it's simplest form!

 If you haven't heard of "Table Topics" before, they are a great tool to use to help people get to know each other and to inspire interesting conversation.
 They are a set of cards, each with a different question on it, and they come in a variety of different types.
-The best ones to use for your youth group, small group or team building activity might be either the Table Topics Original Cube, the Table Topics Family Cube or the Table Topics Teen Cube.
-All of these cubes include 135 question cards.
+The best table topics to use for your youth group, small group or team building activity can be found on Amazon.

 Some examples of questions include: